 The developers chose Spirit’s solution over many competing proposals.
 There followed multiple iterations during the design stage and in the end the final solution consisted of a combination of standard 60-cell panels, thinner rectangular panels, triangular panels and dummy panels.
 A total of 31 unique panel designs were incorporated – needless to say that meticulous measurement, planning, design and installation were required to make this a reality.

 The installation process itself was also very challenging.
 One issue was that as the panels were frameless, they were much more fragile than regular panels and therefore extreme care had to be taken while handling them.
 As the panels comprised the roof covering itself, temporary waterproofing measures were required during the installation process prior to the panels being fixed down in their final positions.

 This project is a fantastic example of how solar PV can be incorporated into a residential building project with very high aesthetic standards and complicated building designs which would ordinarily not be considered compatible with solar panels.
 Additionally, the scheme benefits from the potential of having solar-powered car chargers in the future, when no doubt the residents will all be driving plug-in electric vehicles.
-For these reasons, we believe this project should be nominated for domestic PV installation of the year.

 The award winners will be revealed at the Solar Power Portal Awards Dinner held on the 4th of October at the Hilton Birmingham Metropole.
 We are looking forward to the event and are confident of building on the awards that we won at the Solar Power Portal Awards 2014, for best Public Space Installation and Renewable Heat Installation!